galaxyproject/galaxy-hub/src/events/2021-01-admin-training/index.md

 ## Competent in a Unix/Linux text editor

 Linux has several text editors available in it.
 You’ll need to be competent in at least one of them before the workshop starts.
 Organizers will make sure that these editors are available on the Linux images we use in the workshop:

 * [Nano](https://www.nano-editor.org/): Simple and functional.
 Gets the job done.
 * [Emacs](https://www.gnu.org/software/emacs/): Powerful and a wee bit scary.
 * [VIM](http://www.vim.org/): Powerful, efficient, and more than a wee bit scary.

-## Some experience with Linux Package Management

-You don’t need to be an expert at Linux package management, but you do need to have some experience at installing and upgrading packages on a Linux system.

-We’ll be using Ubuntu based images during the workshop, which means we’ll be using **[apt](https://help.ubuntu.com/community/AptGet/Howto)** to do package management.
-Get to know it.

 ## Compute Requirements